 BODY MAP

 To be used (where appropriate) with Child Disclosure/Concern Record

-The second secon AND AND
+A PARA STATE OF THE PARAMETER OF THE PAR

 Name of Child:

 Description of Injury:

-Cause of Injury: Practitioner/Childminder's Signature: Date: / /
+Cause of Injury: T

+Practitioner/Childminder's Signature: Date: / /

-Parent's Signature: Date:
+Parent's Signature: Date: //

 PART 2

+For use by the Designated Safego uarding Lead (DSL) - or in the absence of the DSL, another senior member of staff

+Time and Date information received by DSL, and from whom:

+Any advice sought by DSL e.g. contact with Cumbria Safeguarding Hub or other Agency.

+(Include details of date, time, name, role, organisation and advice given)

+Action Taken

-For use by the Designated Safeguarding Lead (DSL) - or in the absence of the DSL, another senior member of staff Time and Date information received by DSL, and from whom: Any advice sought by DSL e.g. contact with Cumbria Safeguarding Hub or other Agency.
-(Include details of date, time, name, role, organisation and advice given) Action Taken (e.g. contact to Children's Services on Cumbria Safeguarding Hub Number; Single Point of Contact On-line Form completed; monitoring advice given to appropriate staff) If decision not to refer, justify reason.
-Note time, date, names, who information shared with and when etc. Parent's informed Yes / No and reasons.
-Where can additional information regarding the child / incident be found? (e.g. pupils file, serious incident book) SIGNED: PRINT NAME: DATE:
+(e.g. contact to Children's Services on Cumbria Safeguarding Hub Number; Single Point of Contact On-line Form completed; monitoring advice given to appropriate staff)

+If decision not to refer, justify reason.

+Note time, date, names, who information shared with and when etc.

+Parent's informed

+Yes / No

+and reasons.

+Where can additional information regarding the child / incident be found? (e.g. pupils file, serious incident book)

+SIGNED:

+PRINT NAME:

+DATE:

-For completion in the future Record names of individuals/agencies who have given you information regarding outcome of any referral (if made).
+For completion in the future

+Record names of individuals/agencies who have given you information regarding outcome of any referral (if made).